 Ebikes are like regular bikes, but with a motor, battery, dashboards, and a few sensors.
 The result is they can go faster than a bike without a motor, and therefore a little coaching and training can be helpful.
 It is a good motto - Safety First.

-To help insure bike path and pedestrian safety, the vast majority of states are adopting a 3-class ebike system that defines at what speed you can ride.
+To help insure bike path and pedestrian safety, the vast majority of states have or are adopting a 3-class ebike system that defines at what speed you can ride.
 Adopting common standards is helpful in reducing consumer confusion about ebikes, and helps increase ridership.
 Here are the current classes:

 - Class 1 E-bike:

 The motor provides assistance only when the rider is pedaling (referred to as Peddle Assist - PAS) and that assistance stops when the bicycle reaches a speed of 20 miles per hour (32 kilometers per hour).